nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to delete an order.
-2. User finds the order they want to delete.
+1. User finds the order they want to delete.
-3. User deletes the order by their index.
+2. User deletes the order by their index.
-4. SellSavvy updates the displayed list of orders that the action is successful.
+3. SellSavvy updates the displayed list of orders that the action is successful.

 Use case ends.

-* 3a.
+* 2a.
 There are no orders with the specified index.
-    * 3a1.
+    * 2a1.
 SellSavvy displays an error that the order index is invalid.

   Use case ends.